 One recent example serves as a useful point to sum up the above discussion.
 In his influential 2012 book Human Transit, Jarrett Walker (quoted in the previous section) takes issue with the comparative density figures for cities cited just above.
 He points out quite correctly that these are average density figures for entire urban areas, and mask huge variations between dense ‘urban villages’ and less dense suburbs within the same city.
 Human Transit devotes two chapters to arguing why the provision of public transport service will be easier to justify in the former than in the latter.

 Walker is perfectly correct here – but he goes on to make the same mistakes we have warned about above, setting aside all the good points he makes in the rest of the book about how to compete with car travel and urging planners instead to discard the idea of providing frequent, well-used public transport services in low-density suburbs.
 If the aim is to maximise patronage and cost recovery, Walker tells us, frequent service ought to be confined to the higher-density corridors within cities.
-The broadacre suburbs, meanwhile, may be provided with as much low-frequency so-called ‘coverage’ service as the budget will allow, but planners should not expect these services to ever attract many passengers.
+The broadacre suburbs, meanwhile, may be provided with as much low-frequency so-called ‘coverage’ service as the budget and public sentiment will allow, but planners should not expect these services to ever attract many passengers.
 (Our own planners draw on similar thinking when trying to justify why buses in so many Melbourne suburbs and regional towns only run once an hour or less.)

 Walker’s capability and experience are not in question.
 He understands the factors that make public transport attractive and competitive with car travel, and he devotes the other 14 chapters of Human Transit to explaining – in a very engaging manner – these factors and their importance.
 But when it comes to discussing how a city transit agency should maximise patronage within an available budget, two crucial facts about competitive public transport have been missed.
 First, that the more one invests in making a service attractive, the more people will choose to use it rather than driving; and second, that higher patronage translates into higher revenue for the transit agency itself.
 This is particularly the case in low-density corridors, where capacity constraints are rarely an issue, and the main challenge is to find enough people for the bus rather than to find enough buses for the people.

 Perhaps the issue is simply one we’ve seen so much before: that in car-dependent suburbs of ‘New World’ cities it is so difficult to imagine public transport improvements having a ‘revenue multiplier’ greater than one (so that the extra revenue raised actually pays for the incremental operating cost).
 But in fact we’ve long had evidence for this in Melbourne.
-For example, when the off-peak frequency on the Sandringham train line was first boosted from three to four trains per hour in the early 1990s, there was a 33% increase in operating cost but a 40% increase in revenue – helped along by a boost in the number of full-fare paying passengers.
+For example, when the off-peak frequency on the Sandringham train line was first boosted from three to four trains per hour in the early 1990s, there was a 33% increase in operating cost but a 40% increase in revenue – helped along by a boost in the proportion of full-fare paying passengers.
 The suburbs the line runs through have fairly uniform densities typical of established Melbourne suburbs of any age, around 20-25 people per hectare – slightly less than what Walker in Human Transit characterises as ‘Sparseville’.
 (And lest we forget, urban densities in 1990s Vancouver and Toronto suburbs were the same or less.)

 In Perth, the convenience of the motor car has historically been absolutely paramount.
 If we’re building new public transport, we must design it to compete with the motor car and be better.
 Otherwise, don’t bother building it at all.